peterhinch/micropython-async/TUTORIAL.md

 The `event.set()` method can accept an optional data value of any type.
 A coro waiting on the event can retrieve it by means of `event.value()`.
 Note that `event.clear()` will set the value to `None`.
-A typical use for this is for the coro setting the event to issue `event.set(loop.time())`.
+A typical use for this is for the coro setting the event to issue `event.set(utime.ticks_ms())`.
 Any coro waiting on the event can determine the latency incurred, for example to perform compensation for this.

 ###### [Contents](./TUTORIAL.md#contents)